nastanford/Node-Express-Best-Practices/README.md

   * /app/app.js – initializes the app and glues everything together
   * package.json – remembers all packages that your app depends on and their versions

+## Steps to add a new section and link
+1 Add to the app.js a input of a new controller
+2 Make the new controller in the controller folder
+3 In the controller make a list of all routes that this controller will handle.
+4 Make a view for each route that has need of a view.
+5 For a larger site you can create folder to seperate more organize them.